 Being in a relationship can really suck.
 As if your own incapability to deal with the world around you wasn't enough, you're actively deciding to burden yourself with someone else's insanity.
-To me, it seems like a weirdly masochistic thing for the entire planet to be into.
+Which, to me, seems a weirdly masochistic thing for the entire planet to be into.

-VICE: I understand this was a project for grad school, right?
+VICE: Hey Penelope, cool photos.
+I understand this was your MA Project, right?

-Penelope Koliopoulou: Yep, I did a fashion and film MA and the main idea was to do something on romantic comedies and how wrongly they discuss relationships.
+Penelope Koliopoulou: Yep, I did a Fashion and Film MA and the main idea was to do something on romantic comedies and how wrongly they discuss relationships.
 The problem in these films is to get the girl or the guy.
 Once they are together, everything's resolved and they supposedly live happily every after.
-So I first thought of making film stills from existing movies that would show the characters in real-life situations, good and bad.
+So I first thought of making film stills from imaginary movies that would show the characters in real-life situations, good and bad.

 Was it a particular movie that annoyed you?

-What fascinates me is how people manage to meld their worlds together.
-All these people, with their own problems and experiences, actually taking the time to try and coexist.
+What fascinates me is how people manage to mend their worlds together.
+All these people, with their own problems and experiences, actually taking the time to try and co-exist.

 Also, often you see couples who are together and you really wonder why they are.
 There are so many insecurities and complexes involved and it's often obvious that these people aren't making each other happy.
 But they keep their relationship because they are afraid of being alone.
 There's a dark side to romantic relationships.